Anti-Semitism order raises tough issue of defining prejudice

 On campuses, where pro-Palestinian criticism of Israel can run high, the order’s impact may be felt sooner than later.

-Ofir Dayan, 25, president of the Students Supporting Israel group at Columbia University, said the change wouldn’t hurt pro-Palestinian advocacy since “it says nothing about advocating for a Palestinian state or Palestinian rights.”
-But, she said, it gives students a new protection if they are discriminated against

-Aaron Heideman, 22, a junior at Yeshiva University, said his friends at secular colleges have faced problems.
-“I’m happy that they’ll have more inner peace,” he said.
+Aaron Heideman, 22, a junior at Yeshiva University, praised the president’s decision to issue the order and said it will help his friends at secular universities who have run into problems.
+“I’m happy that they’ll have more inner peace,” Heideman said.

 Anti-Semitic incidents on campuses rose by 89% between 2016 and 2017, according to an Anti-Defamation League audit released last year.